 Shipping pupae in the winter:

-We ship a lot of pupae to customers in Oregon, and also butterfly houses in and out of state.
+We ship a lot of pupae to customers in across the US.
 Shipping pupae in diapause is fine.
 We remove them from cold storage, pack them up, and mail them out.
 Pupae will stay in diapause, and just need to be put back into cold storage within a week of being removed.
 This works great, save rare cases where a package is excessively delayed.
-In Oregon we ship USPS First Class.
-Outside of Oregon we ship USPS Priority.

 Sometimes temperature during shipment can get down into the teens, or even below zero F. This is fine, and pupae will not be hurt.
 Pupae have built up antifreeze inside to survive the winter, and also those extreme temperatures that are found in nature.
 We store pupae at 38F in the fridge because it not only works well for the pupae over a long period of time, but it also works for other items in the fridge.